Election Commission of Thailand

 The Election Commission (คณะกรรมการการเลือกตั้ง, RTGS: Khana Kammakan Kan Lueaktang) is an independent government agency and the sole election management body of Thailand.
 It oversees government elections (parliamentary elections and local elections) as well as referendums throughout the Kingdom of Thailand.
-Established by the 2007 Constitution, the Election Commission (EC) has extensive powers to manage, oversee, and regulate the electoral process.
+Established by the 1997 constitution, the Election Commission (EC) has extensive powers to manage, oversee, and regulate the electoral process.
 The EC has reacted to irregularities in the 2000 Senate elections, the 2006 House elections, and the 2007 House elections, forcing re-elections and disqualifying many candidates.
+Election Commission is heavily criticized for untrustworthy and unprofessional practice during 2023 election, some critics are expected that the commission itself is under the influence of the military and orchestrated election fraud itself.

 Roles and responsibilities

 The primary role of the commission is to ensure that elections carried out in the Kingdom of Thailand are lawful and compatible with the constitution.
 It is also in charge of enforcing national election laws covering: House of Representatives, Senate, Districts, Referendums, Bangkok gubernatorial elections and political parties.
 Its constitutional duty includes the publication of all election returns, therefore formalizing them.
 The commissioners also have the right to disqualify a candidate, or call for a re-count for a particular seat.

 The EC's responsibilities include the organization, management, and counting of all elections and voting in the kingdom.
 It advises the National Assembly on future policies concerning elections and suffrage.
 The commission has legal powers as a law enforcement agency to investigate and indict those who compromise election laws through bribery, corruption, vote buying, or blackmail.
 The commission has the power to investigate the finances and donor lists of all political parties.
 It informs the public of elections and their importance.